opulo-inc/ohai/docs/lumen/mobo/index.md

 ## Needs THT

-1. Populate the through hole components in the motherboard.
-The only part to leave out is the 1x4 Dupont (black) header above the I2C multiplexer.
+1. Populate the through hole components in the motherboard, as shown below.
+Double check the polarity using the silkscreen for reference.

-1. I recommend starting with the 1x2 Dupont connectors, then holding them in place with the 1x8 Dupont connectors.

-1. Make sure to include the fuse holder and barrel jack.

-1. Check the polarity on all connectors when inserting them.
-Use the silkscreen for reference.

-1. When all the parts have been inserted, it should look like this:

     ![](img/mobo-tht.png)

-1. Bolt it to the jig
+2. Bolt it to the jig.

-1. flip it over and solder the pins
+3. Flip it over and solder the pins.

 ## Needs Jaeger